-Historic Toulon, situated on the Provence coast of the Mediterranean, has served as a principal naval base of France for 3 centuries.
-Despite post war reconstruction, its traditional charm survived amid the narrow winding streets of the old town behind Vieux Port and the waterfront.
-Places of interest include 11th century Romanesque church of Saint Marie Majeure, the church of Saint Louis, and a large military hospital.
+Despite post-war reconstruction, Toulon's traditional charm survived amid the narrow winding streets of the old town behind Vieux Port and the waterfront.
+Places of interest include 11th-century church of Saint Marie Majeure, the church of Saint Louis, and a large military hospital.
 Forts dating from 17th century are found in the hills surrounding Toulon.
-Tourists are able to enjoy the fine views from Mont Faron and the flower market, or head east for the glamour of French Riviera, where Antibes, Cannes, Nice, Saint Tropez and Monte Carlo are the glittering haunts of the beau monde of Cote d'Azur.
+Tourists are able to enjoy the fine views from Mont Faron and the flower market.

-Toulon , as a French naval port, remains open the whole year round, Cruise ship tourism in the region has quadrupled since 2008, when the Var Provence Cruise Club (abbrev VPCC) was established.
-VPPC grouped several large French Mediterranean ports and intensively promotes and developes the Mediterranea cruising vacation travel in the region, resulting in increased cruise shipping traffic in both port Toulon City and La Seyne sur Mer.
+Port Toulon (locode FRTLN), being a naval port, remains open the whole year round, Cruise ship tourism in the region has quadrupled since 2008 when Var Provence Cruise Club (abbrev VPCC) was established.
+VPPC grouped several large French Mediterranean ports and intensively promotes and develops the Mediterranea cruising vacation travel in the region, resulting in increased cruise shipping traffic in both port Toulon City and La Seyne sur Mer.

 Toulon cruise terminal

-- A new cruise ship terminal at La Seyne-sur-Mer was inaugurated in 2016.
+The new cruise terminal at La Seyne-sur-Mer was inaugurated in 2016.

-At both cruise ports, VPCC (Var Provence Cruise Club) There has installed a welcome desk with professional hostesses who help the disembarking cruise passengers with information, advice and maps.
+At both cruise ports, VPCC (Var Provence Cruise Club) has a welcome desk with professional hostesses who provide disembarking cruise ship tourist with information, advice and maps.
 The club also started a "cruise friendly" campaign by which arriving tourists are given maps of participating in the campaign restaurants, bars, shops, tour operators, transport providers, art galleries, museums.
 All businesses and establishments participating in this program are open during cruise ship visits and give passengers discounted deals, free gifts, special services.

-- Enter La Seyne to catch public bus (lines 8 or 18), The ride to Toulon takes ~1/2 hour.
+- Enter La Seyne to catch public bus (lines 8 or 18), The ride to the city takes ~1/2 hour.

 - Other options at the terminal include car rental or bicycle rental.

 The La Seyne cruise terminal is located at ~20-min walking distance from the town centre.
-Bus line 81 goes from the terminal to the town, and there is a small tourist train too.
-The train also visits the Les Sablettes (beach area).
+Bus line 81 goes from the terminal to the city, and there is a small tourist train too.
+The train also visits Les Sablettes (beach area).

 Port Toulon cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Toulon, France Riviera.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Toulon, France Riviera, La Seyne-sur-Mer.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.